guardian/service-catalogue/README.md

 # CDK Metadata

-A lambda that reads Cloudformation templates across our estate, extracts CDK-related metadata, and writes it as JSON to S3.

-It is expected to run daily as a cron job.

-Other services (Tracker) can then read the S3 object to get the data.

-To read across accounts, the lambda assumes a set of roles that it reads from Dynamodb - the same roles as Prism currently uses.
+A simple EC2 service that does two things:

+1. Crawls Guardian AWS accounts to collect data on Cloudformation stacks
+2. Serves this data as an HTTP (JSON) API

 To run locally:

-    $ go run main.go --profile [profile]
+    $ go run main.go --profile [profile] --in-memory

-Output is written to stdout rather than S3 for local invocations.

 To test: